 People die every day and celebrities are, of course, no different.
 But there was something was new about the numbers and calibre of the famous people dying, often prematurely, in 2016.
 David Bowie.
 Victoria Wood.
 Alan Rickman.
 Terry Wogan.
 Caroline Aherne.
 George Michael.
 Prince.
 Carrie Fisher.
 So many of these names struck a nerve (often occurring before what seemed to be their time) that it was hard for anyone not to be moved.

 And then there was the Brexit vote.
 And Donald Trump’s victory.
 As a bad news year, 2016 was pretty relentless.
-Whatever your politics, both these elections seemed to trigger a new age of ugliness and intolerance to debate which has poisoned political discourse ever since.
+Whatever your politics, both these elections seemed to trigger a new age of ugliness and intolerance to debate which have poisoned political discourse ever since.
 Unbelievable as it would have seemed at the time, the David Cameron years of austerity and coalition now seem like a bygone era of simplicity and innocence in comparison.

 Silver linings?: From a conservative viewpoint, I suppose, 2016 could be seen as a year of triumph with the petty complacency of the ‘left-wing elites’ confounded by the triumph of down-to-earth working class hero types like millionaire’s son Donald Trump, ex-public schoolboy and former city stockbroker, Nigel Farage and Boris Johnson.
 From the perspective of January 2021, this interpretation is starting to look like something of a stretch.